cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-gui.md

     <HighlightBox type="tip">

     There is a potentially hard-to-reproduce-in-production **race condition** bug here.
 The `loadGame` is done immediately after the transaction has completed.
-However, depending on the implementation of the RPC end point, the `playGuiMove` and `loadGame` calls may hit two different servers on the backend.
+However, depending on the implementation of the RPC end point, the `playGuiMoves` and `loadGame` calls may hit two different servers on the backend.
 In some instances, the server that answers your `loadGame` may not have fully updated its store and may in fact serve you the **old** version of your game.
     <br></br>
     As your GUI matures, you may want to show the _expected_ state of the game before you eventually show its _finalized_ state.
-Sometimes you may want to show the expected state of the game even before the transaction has completed, and add visual cues hinting at the fact it is a **provisional** state.
+Sometimes you may want to show the expected state of the game even before the transaction has completed, and add visual cues hinting at the fact that it is a **provisional** state.
     <br></br>
     The same can happen when creating a game, where the second server may return `null` if it has not been updated yet.